-Evidence is mounting that the State Department’s review of a proposed tar sands oil pipeline has been corrupted by bias, lobbyist influence and conflicts of interest.
-The growing scandal is making front-page headlines and putting new pressure on President Obama to stop the pipeline.
+Evidence is mounting that the State Department’s review of a proposed tar sands oil pipeline has again been corrupted by bias, lobbyist influence and conflicts of interest.
+The growing scandal is making front-page headlines and putting more pressure on President Obama to stop the pipeline.

 Internal emails reveal bias and complicity in the Keystone XL review